kitex-contrib/codec-dubbo/README.md

 > **Notice: When decoding, the java version of hessian will default skip and ignore non-exist fields.**

-It's a golang hessian library used by kitex (https://github.com/cloudwego/kitex).
+It's a golang dubbo library used by kitex (https://github.com/cloudwego/kitex).

 ## Feature List